 Distinguished Scholar in Residence: James F. Jerger

-Faculty Associates: Beth Bernthal, Jenifer Carlock, Yun-Chih (Jill) Chen, Lisa Flores, Elizabeth Gill, Shawna Jackson, Shari Kwon, Amanda Labue, Elizabeth Mani, Holly Marvin, Lisa Richards, Cheryl Taylor, Sarah Tillman, Laura Veazey
+Faculty Associates: Beth Bernthal, Jenifer Carlock, Yun-Chih (Lee) Chen, Lisa Flores, Elizabeth Gill, Shawna Jackson, Shari Kwon, Amanda Labue, Elizabeth Mani, Holly Marvin, Lisa Richards, Cheryl Taylor, Sarah Tillman, Laura Veazey

 Doctor of Audiology (AuD): The AuD degree offers broad-based professional preparation in audiology within an environment supporting an active program of clinical services and research.
 Students receive comprehensive exposure to clinical methods and procedures across the scope of practice in audiology and to the scientific foundations from which clinical approaches are derived.
 Clinic rotations are provided at the Callier Center and medical and educational settings throughout the Dallas-Fort Worth Metroplex.

 AuD/PhD degree track: Students who are interested in combining clinical and research training may combine the AuD with the PhD in Communication Sciences and Disorders.
 Students must apply separately to the PhD program to be considered.